 Hopefully the sealer will keep the butterfly house from weathering too badly.
 My sister lives on the Arkansas River and there is a lot of wind and of course humidity.
 We will see what happens.

 I wanted to add something else to the roof but had to restrain myself because I tend to overdo things sometimes.
-Do you guys think the butterfly house is just right or needs a few rustic touches on the roof?
-Leave a note if you have time before heading out on the Thrift Store Decor Tour.
+Do you guys think the butterfly house is just right or does it need a few rustic touches on the roof?

-You can find another of my ruler recycles here……How To Make A Recycled Ruler Flag
+You can find another of my ruler recycles here......How To Make A Recycled Ruler Flag.
+Also if you want to check out my favorite rustic birdhouse find it here...Update An Old Birdhouse With Vintage Hardware And Bits Of Jewelry

 As always thanks for being here and have a great day, Kathy